Many people use antihistamines to treat allergy symptoms. Zyrtec and Claritin are two of the most popular brands, but which is best?

 Zyrtec and Claritin are second-generation antihistamines.
 They are less likely to make a person feel drowsy or otherwise affect alertness than older, first-generation antihistamines.

 The labeling of Zyrtec says that a person should not take it when driving a vehicle or using machinery.
-Avoid taking Zyrtec with alcohol or other medicines that could cause drowsiness.
+People should avoid taking Zyrtec with alcohol or other medicines that could cause drowsiness.

 Zyrtec and Claritin are effective for about 24 hours.
-They should only be taken once per day.
+A person should only take one dose per day.
 The body absorbs both antihistamines quickly, but Zyrtec seems to work faster for some people.

 Researchers are often studying, comparing, and improving antihistamines.
 Other popular brands on the market today are Allegra and Benadryl.

 - Benadryl contains the active ingredient diphenhydramine.
-This acts faster than the other three and is designed to treat minor skin reactions, not seasonal allergies.
-Benadryl is a sedating antihistamine, so people tend to feel drowsy after taking it.
+This acts faster than the other three and aims to treat minor skin reactions, not seasonal allergies.
+Benadryl is a first-generation antihistamine, which makes it sedating, so people tend to feel drowsy after taking it.

 When a person comes into contact with an allergen, their immune system reacts and produces a chemical called histamine.